Local perspective

 The City Centre — 101 Reykjavík

 The postcode 101 covers the old city centre and is where most tourist activity is concentrated.
 It is genuinely worth exploring — just do not make it your only destination.
+For restaurants, coffee, bars and evening culture, use the deeper 101 Reykjavík food and nightlife guide.

 Hallgrímskirkja